eatstreet/jurl/README.md

 # Jurl
 Jurl is a modern Java http client designed to make API integrations simpler.

+## Why?

+The top StackOverflow answer to "How to send HTTP request in java" is terrifying: http://stackoverflow.com/a/1359700/2340222.

 ## Examples
 ### `GET`
 ```java